karibbov/dl-competition-2021/README.md

-# Old Lost and Found Projects
+# CV model training with Auto-ML

 This is a deep learning competition project from Fall 2021.
 It includes: